pearlchen/getting-started-guides/set_up_xdk/setup.md

 2. A list of templates for developing Node.js applications will be shown.

-  Select "**Onboard LED Blink**" template, then click "**Use This Template"**.
+  Select "**Onboard LED Blink**" template.

   !["Onboard LED Blink" template highlighted](images/xdk-onboard_led_blink_sample.png)

+3. Then click "**Use This Template"**.

   !["Use This Template" button highlighted](images/xdk-use_this_template.png)

-3. Choose a directory for your project files, and enter a name for your project.
+4. Choose a directory for your project files, and enter a name for your project.

   ![Example project creation settings](images/xdk-create_folder_name_project.png)

-4. Click "**Create**" in the bottom right corner.
+5. Click "**Create**" in the bottom right corner.

   ![Create button highlighted](images/xdk-create_button.png)